mjordan/Simple-LOCKSS-Gateway/README.txt

 Once you have the SLG installed, you will need to define the following variables in the gateway.php
 script:

 1) The URL and proxy port number of your LOCKSS box.
-The port is the one indicated under Content Access Options/ Content Server Options in your LOCKSS box admin interface.
+The port is the one indicated under Content Access Options/Content Server Options in your LOCKSS box admin interface.

   $lockss_box = 'lockssbox.yourlib.net:9091';